Angelina-yu-MinDun/telecom-database-development/docs/assumptions.md

   - Technical support cases usually take longest.
 - Part-time CSRs are more likely to handle general inquiry and account-management requests.
 - Full-time CSRs are more likely to handle technical, billing, security, and fraud-related requests.

-## Public Portfolio Limitation

-This public version includes sample data only.
-The full dataset, original coursework report, and presentation video are excluded from the repository to keep the GitHub version focused, reusable, and suitable for portfolio review.